wduminy/codespear.github.io/_posts/2015-06-20-introduction-to-emf.md

 layout: post
 category: architecture
 tags: [modeling,EMF]
-excerpt: What is EMF all about?
 ---
 The Eclipse modeling framework ([EMF](https://en.wikipedia.org/wiki/Eclipse_Modeling_Framework)) is a modeling framework and code generation facility for building tools and other applications based on a structured data model.

 From a model specification described in [XMI](https://en.wikipedia.org/wiki/XML_Metadata_Interchange), EMF provides tools and runtime support to produce a set of Java classes for the model, along with a set of adapter classes that enable viewing and command-based editing of the model, and a basic graphical editor.

 The easiest way to install EMF is to use the [all in one update zip file](https://www.eclipse.org/modeling/emf/downloads/) and install this zip file using the usual Eclipse *add plug-in* feature.